gbgabiola/100DaysOfCode/r1-log.md

 ## Day 69: October 04, Thursday
 **Today's Progress**: Review Manipulating strings and practice interpolating with template literals.

+## Day 70: October 05, Friday
+**Today's Progress**: Review the Flow Control using if else, switch, and ternary operatorn, and apply it in the exercises.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: